Martock: Landmarks

-The Treasurer's House is a National Trust-owned property built from hamstone during the 13th century.
+The Treasurer's House is a National Trust-owned property, built from hamstone during the 13th century.

 Notable dwelling houses include Church Lodge.
 Local places of interest include the Burrow Hill Cider Farm.

 The Parrett Iron Works was a series of industrial buildings next to the River Parrett.
-The site was originally named Carey's Mill and the adjoining bridge is called Carey's Mill Bridge which was built of Ham stone in the 18th century.
+The site was originally named Carey's Mill and the adjoining bridge is called Carey's Mill Bridge, which was built of hamstone in the 18th century.
 The Iron Works was founded in 1855, on the site of a former snuff mill.
 The site included a foundry, with a prominent chimney, ropewalk, workshops and several smaller workshops and cottages.
 The sluice which powered the waterwheel and sluice keepers cottage still exist.

 The hamstone Market House on Church Street was completed about 1785.
 It is a Grade II listed building.
 A grant of £190,000 was obtained from the Heritage Lottery Fund to restore the building and establish a community office on the ground floor in 2008.
 In front of the Market House is a Market Cross, also known as The Pinnacle, with a column which dates from 1741 with a fluted Tuscan order column, on a stepped plinth, which supports a ball finial crowned with a wrought iron weathervane.

 Madey Mill is a Grade II* listed watermill with medieval origins.
 The current buildings date from the 17th century.
 It has suffered from a lack of maintenance and has been placed on the Heritage at Risk Register.